All About Soy

 In 1804 a Yankee clipper ship brought soybeans to the U.S. When leaving China, sailors loaded the ship with soybeans as inexpensive ballast.
 When they arrived in the U.S they dumped the soybeans to make room for cargo.

 In 1829, U.S. farmers first grew soybeans.
 They raised a variety for soy sauce.
-During the Civil War, soldiers used soybeans as coffee berries to brew coffee when real coffee was scares.
+During the Civil War, soldiers used soybeans as coffee berries to brew coffee when real coffee was scarce.
 In the late 1800s significant numbers of farmers began to grow soybeans as forage for cattle.

 Minnesota fact: 1902 – Farmers consider planting soybeans as a crop.